katiestar99/ansible/docs/docsite/rst/galaxy/user_guide.rst

 .. _using_galaxy:
-.. _ansible_galaxy:
+.. _assible_galaxy:

 *****************
 Galaxy User Guide
 *****************

-:dfn:`Ansible Galaxy` refers to the `Galaxy <https://galaxy.ansible.com>`_  website, a free site for finding, downloading, and sharing community developed roles.
+:dfn:`Assible Galaxy` refers to the `Galaxy <https://galaxy.assible.com>`_  website, a free site for finding, downloading, and sharing community developed roles.

-Use Galaxy to jump-start your automation project with great content from the Ansible community.
+Use Galaxy to jump-start your automation project with great content from the Assible community.
 Galaxy provides pre-packaged units of work such as :ref:`roles <playbooks_reuse_roles>`, and new in Galaxy 3.2, :ref:`collections <collections>`
 You can find roles for provisioning infrastructure, deploying applications, and all of the tasks you do everyday.
 The collection format provides a comprehensive package of automation that may include multiple playbooks, roles, modules, and plugins.

 .. contents::